Insect Protection with Ultralight Tarps and Shelters

 Bivy Sacks

-Ultralight bivy sacks do not have waterproof tops because they are intended to be used in dry conditions under a separate waterproof shelter in non-winter conditions.
-They should not be confused with much heavier waterproof bivy sacks used as tent replacements, such as the Outdoor Research Helium Bivy Sack.
+Ultralight bivy sacks do not have waterproof tops because they are intended for use in dry conditions under a separate waterproof shelter, not in winter.
+They should not be confused with much heavier waterproof bivy sacks used as tent replacements, such as the Outdoor Research Bivy Sack.

-Most ultralight bivy sacks have mesh hoods for insect protection and comfort with a solid, highly breathable fabric, covering the torso and legs.
-A waterproof floor is often included as convenience along with a zipper or drawstring closure.
+Most ultralight bivy sacks have mesh hoods for insect protection and comfort with a solid, highly breathable fabric covering the torso and legs.
+A waterproof floor is often included as a convenience, along with a zipper or drawstring closure.
 Grosgrain loops are usually included to suspend the mesh overhead with cord and to stake out the bivy sack corners.
-Bivy sacks made entirely with mesh tops can be problematic because insects can bite through the mesh if you are sleeping on top of your quilt or sleeping bag in hot weather instead of under or inside them.
+Bivy sacks made entirely of mesh can be problematic because insects can bite through the mesh if you sleep on top of your quilt or sleeping bag in hot weather, rather than under or inside them. (see Katabatic Gear, Borah Gear, Mountain Laurel Designs).

 - Advantages